zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/with-sysdig.md

 ---
 title: Monitor Portworx with Sysdig
 keywords: portworx, container, Kubernetes, storage, Docker, k8s, pv, persistent disk, monitoring, prometheus, alertmanager, servicemonitor, grafana, lighthouse, px-central, px-kvdb, sysdig
-description: Learn how to monitor portworx with Sysdig
+description: Learn how to monitor Portworx with Sysdig
 ---

 Sysdig is a monitoring platform that allows you to monitor your Portworx cluster by running Sysdig agents on each node of your cluster.